jina-ai/jina/docs/fundamentals/flow/topology.md

 * `p2` segments further the image into smaller chunks of images.
 * `p3` extracts the text and adds them as chunks.

 We need to end up with Documents that contain all this new data.
-Well, by default, if you have a pod that needs all 3 Executors (`p1`, `p2` and `p3`), this happens with our default `Reduce` logic.
+Well, by default, if you have a deployment that needs all 3 Executors (`p1`, `p2` and `p3`), this happens with our default `Reduce` logic.

 ````{admonition} See Also